What this SEO checklist covers

 19. Title tag

-Use Morningscore’s title tag checker to find issues.
+Use Morningscore’s title tag checker to find issues with your titles.

 20. Meta description